-The Chemical Business operating income for the first quarter of 2014 was \$28.8 million compared to an operating loss of \$3.8 million for the same period of 2013.
-The increase in operating results was primarily due to insurance recoveries of \$28.0 million recognized in the first quarter of 2014 (compared to \$10.8 million in the first quarter of 2013) and higher volumes due primarily due to improved production at our Cherokee Facility in the first quarter of 2014, partially offset by the approximately 40% increase in natural gas costs per MMBtu while selling prices for nitrogen fertilizers decreased 20%-30%, both as compared to the first quarter of 2013, and the impact from the sale of purchased UAN to honor certain forward sales commitments.
-As a result of these market price relationships, our profit margins (excluding the impact from insurance recoveries) were lower in the first quarter of 2014 compared to the same period of 2013.
-Natural gas prices were impacted by the severe weather conditions during the 2013-2014 winter, but prices could decline if the supply of natural gas increases.
-Nitrogen fertilizer prices were negatively affected by a late start to the fertilizer application season, but prices should continue to strengthen during the spring season.
-Currently, natural gas prices remain relatively high, but the selling prices for nitrogen fertilizers have improved.
-See additional discussions below under "Property and Business Interruption Insurance Claims and Recoveries - First Quarter of 2014".
+The Chemical Business operating income for the second quarter of 2014 was \$23.6 million compared to \$6.4 million for the same period of 2013.
+The increase in operating income was primarily due to improved production at our Pryor and Cherokee Facilities, partially offset by increased natural gas costs per MMBtu and decreased selling prices for nitrogen fertilizers as compared to the second quarter of 2013.
+As a result of these market price relationships, our profit margins per ton sold were lower in the second quarter of 2014 compared to the same period of 2013.
+Natural gas prices increased because of the severe weather conditions during the 2013-2014 winter, but prices have recently declined.
+Nitrogen fertilizer prices were negatively affected by a late start to the fertilizer application season.
+Concerns by dealers related to their ability to liquidate inventory levels also held prices down as the spring season progressed.